danishakh/EatDatMeal/README.md

 # EatDatMeal
-A meal logger app using the MVC design pattern, built using MySQL, Node, Express, Handlebars and a homemade ORM.
+A meal logger app that follows the MVC design pattern, built using MySQL, Node, Express, Handlebars and a homemade ORM.